slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Afinal...
 Todas as pessoas são normais até as cohecermos melhor.' -- Margarida Rebelo Pinto*

-> *'Primeiro veem-se as qualidades depois os defeitos' -- EF* -->
+> *'Primeiro veem-se as qualidades depois os defeitos' -- EF*

+> *'Romance is the glamour which turns the dust of everyday life into a golden haze.' -- Elinor Glyn* -->